jf-guillou/wapt-scripts/README.md

 Can also be used in a daily cron task, if you trust the remote repository.

     echo "0 3 * * * root WAPT_CERT=/opt/wapt/wapt-script/certs/wapt.crt WAPT_KEY=/opt/wapt/wapt-scripts/certs/key.pem WAPT_PASSWD=key_password waptpython /opt/wapt/wapt-scripts/wapt-sync.py --quiet" >> /etc/crontab

+#### wapt-sync.py rguments

+* --dryrun

+Do not actually do anything, just output expected changes to STDOUT

+* --nocheckcert

+Do not check for remote certificate validity when importing, caution this may be dangerous

+* --force

+Ignore cache cache and always try to fetch new packages if possible

+* --quiet

+Log only errors and warnings

+* --verbose

+Log everything (including debug)